What really caused the end of the Catholic Church in England?

 actions.
 He was only an accomplice long after the fact.

-That lack of communication was a large cause of the clergy thinking they could do whatever they wanted.
+That lack of communication was a large cause of the clergy thinking the Catholic clergy in England could do whatever they wanted.
 So they did.

 horrors this created went far beyond the physical and psychological